Brooklyn Law School

 United States District Court for the Eastern District of Michigan

 State Bar of Michigan

 United States Patent and Trademark Office

 Michigan Intellectual Property Law Association

 Honors & Awards

-Christopher Wen practices in all aspects of intellectual property matters, including domestic and foreign patent prosecution, preparation of legal opinions concerning patent infringement and invalidity, and intellectual property litigation.
+Christopher Wen is a partner at Fishman Stewart.
+He practices in all aspects of intellectual property matters, including domestic and foreign patent prosecution, preparation of legal opinions concerning patent infringement and invalidity, and intellectual property litigation.
 Chris’s prosecution experience ranges across a variety of technical areas, including various types of engineered mechanical and electro-mechanical devices.
 His litigation experience includes providing assistance in various phases of different patent litigation matters.
 Chris further has experience in trademark prosecution and opposition proceedings, and licensing.